Lindsey Ferrentino: Not Fade Away

+Amy

 In 2021, it was announced that Ferrentino would write and direct Amy, a film adaptation of her stage play Amy and the Orphans, for Netflix, with Aggregate Films attached to produce.

 In relation to upcoming film projects, in a 2024 Hollywood Reporter article, Ferrentino was named Netflix's 'Go-To' Writer.
 The article also announced a "Playboy" film in the works and an adaptation of Rebecca Yarros' best-selling novel "In the Likely Event," both penned by Ferrentino for Netflix.